bakhodir10/AlgoCS/README.md

 ## Contribute

-Oops!
+Oops !
 Have you found a mistake ?
-Please, feel free to pull request!
+Please, feel free to pull request !.
 Your work is really appreciated.

 ## Oh, Thanks!